 TraCCC worked with the PROTECT project, under USAID to produce and conduct a training program for stakeholders within the Tanzanian government to improve understanding of the issue of ivory trafficking through and within Tanzania.
-The training will focus on a whole of government approach to understanding the trade, links with other forms of criminality, and ways to investigate and cooperate to dismantle the networks controlling the activity.
+The training uses a whole of government approach to understanding the trade, links with other forms of criminality, and ways to investigate and cooperate to dismantle the networks controlling the activity.

 The project took place from October 2015 to October 2016 and focused on the “Team of Champions” training that happened at the Schar School, with the following goals: